Brzozova/brzozova.github.io/index.md

 ## About me

 I'm self-taught passionate about IT world, but above all I'm interested in Python and cyber security.
 I started with relational databases and SQL.
 Then I took part in JavaScript workshops organized by `Girls.js` to discover I prefer to write a code.
 After workshops I join to local organisation called `Code for Poznań`, where I was able to complete Django workshops and start to develope.
 I was also a mentor at `DjangoGirls` workshops in August '18.
-Currently I work in big technology company as Application Support Specialist, so I'm responsible for access management, troubleshooting, incident management, using tools such as CentOS (Linux), Oracle dba (SQL).
+Currently I work in technology company as Application Support Specialist mostly with CentOS (Linux), Oracle database, SQL.

 I have over 6 years of experience in several fields such as automotive, e-commerce, financial, pharmaceutic.